Estate Planning and Administration

 Death comes to us all.
 We will encounter it many times in our lives with the final encounter being our own eventual demise.
 It is human nature to avoid the topic.
 No one wants to deal with his or her own mortality.
 Very often, the tendency is to put off estate planning to a later date.
 We don’t want to deal with issues of death and the changes it brings until we must.
 Unfortunately, by the time they are forced to deal with these events, our survivors are faced with choices and tasks that are made much more difficult than they would have been had we taken the time to plan for that day that we all must face.

 It is our survivors, and not we, who must make the final decisions and who must go about the sometimes unpleasant, and often overwhelming task of handling our “final affairs.”
 The administration of an estate can be difficult, but it does not need to be.
 Proper planning and organization now, while you are living, will make it easier for your survivors.
+Our Personal Information Workbook will help you organize your information for your loved ones.
+Request your free copy here.
 We believe estate planning is for everyone.
 Though thinking about what will happen after you pass away is not a pleasant experience, it is a necessary one to ensure that your loved ones will be taken care of according to your wishes.
 Creating your Will, Power of Attorney and Healthcare Power of Attorney or Advance Directive/Living Will can be a quick and easy process that will provide reassurance to you during your life and comfort to your family and friends after you are gone.

 Our Estates & Trusts lawyers work with you to create a plan that includes a Will or Trust, Power of Attorney and Healthcare Power of Attorney or Advance Directive/Living Will.
 Your plan will distribute your assets to the people you choose with the least possible tax consequences.
 At Rothman Gordon, we focus on four objectives: